ericfortis/mockaton/README.md

 ## Running the Demo Example
-This demo uses the [sample-mocks/](./sample-mocks) directory of this repository.
+This demo uses the [sample-mocks/](./sample-mocks) of this repository.

 ```sh
 git clone https://github.com/ericfortis/mockaton.git